0-L-G-A/pomodoro-tracker/README.md

 Follow the your battery: if you have from 5 to 10 chargers - you can work,
-                         from 3 to 5 - do something what you like to do( go walking, play with your child or pet, draw, listen to music, do some sports), from 1 to 3 - just try to fall asleep and try don't to reduce chargers under 3rd tomorrow.
+                         from 3 to 5 - do something what you like to do( go walking, play with your child or pet, draw, listen to music, do some sports), from 1 to 3 - just try to fall asleep and try don't to reduce chargers under 3rd charge tomorrow.